 Provided by Novant Health UVA Health Systems

-Virginia ranked second among states based on the number of ‘A’ hospitals compared to the total number of hospitals in the state for the spring 2019 Leapfrog Hospital Safety Grade.
-A top grade of ‘A’ helps patients assess the safety of a hospital – the higher the grade, the safer the hospital.
+Ranked at number three, Virginia is one of the five states with the highest percentages of hospitals receiving ‘A’ grades for fall 2019.
+A top grade of ‘A’ helps patients assess the safety of a hospital: the higher the grade, the safer the hospital.

-To view the Prince William Medical Center and Haymarket Medical Center scores as they compare nationally and locally, visit the Leapfrog Hospital Safety Grade website at hospitalsafetygrade.org.
+To see how the Prince William Medical Center and Haymarket Medical Center scores compare nationally and locally, click here.